Log into AWS

 File system layout

-When you log in, you will notice that you have two directories: “tools” and “workspace”.
+When you log in, you will notice that you have one directory already: “workspace”.

-- The “workspace” directory is where we will keep our temporary files and analysis results.
+- The “workspace” directory is where we will keep all files and analysis results for this course.

 Uploading your data to the AWS instance